 We fund interregional cooperation projects working on innovative policy solutions to local and regional development issues.

 We can advise you on your project proposal before you apply.
-You can ask for feedback on your project idea to make sure it is relevant to our programme and that it meets our criteria.
+During an open call, you can ask for feedback on your project idea to make sure it is relevant to our programme and that it meets the call's criteria.

 How to ask for feedback